deanishe/alfred-searchio/README.md

 ### Ask, Amazon, Yahoo! ###

 Ask.com, Amazon and Yahoo! do not provide language-specific search suggestions/results, but rather region-specific ones.
 In many cases, this won't make a difference (e.g. `--language de` and `--language fr` will provide German and French results respectively), however the behaviour is different in some cases, e.g. `uk` means "United Kingdom", not "Ukrainian".

+### Wikia.com ###

+Wikia.com is a special case.
+Instead of languages or regions, the `--language` option is used to set a specific wiki, e.g. `--language gameofthrones` will search `gameofthrones.wikia.com`.

+You *must* specify a `--language` option for Wikia searches.

 ## Examples ##